-African Studies Association 2019 Awards for Africanists
+African Studies Association 2020 Awards for Africanists

-Highlights of the 2019 award ceremony include:
+Highlights of the 2020 award ceremony included:

+The Distinguished Africanist Award to honor the life work of Frederick Cooper, New York University.
 Each year, the African Studies Association presents the Distinguished Africanist Award to a member of the association who has made extraordinary contributions to the field.
-The committee considers a range of criteria, including research productivity, cumulative research impact; impact on teaching; impact on publishing; editorial work; graduate supervision; impact on transformative policies or institutional building in Africa, community outreach; and impact on professional organizations.
+Considered in deliberations are the candidate’s research productivity, cumulative research impact; impact on teaching; impact on publishing; editorial work; graduate supervision; impact on transformative policies or institutional building in Africa, community outreach; and impact on professional organizations.

 The award recognizes the most important scholarly work in African studies published in English and distributed in the United States during the preceding year.
 The ASA began awarding the prize in 1965.